Pasha: Role in Ottoman and Egyptian political system

 If a Pasha governed a provincial territory, it could be called a pashaluk after his military title, besides the administrative term for the type of jurisdiction, e.g. eyalet, vilayet/walayah.
 Both beylerbeys (governors-general) and valis/wālis (the most common type of Governor) were entitled to the style of Pasha (typically with two tails).
 The word pashalik designated any province or other jurisdiction of a Pasha, such as the Pasha or Bashaw of Tripoli.

 Ottoman and Egyptian authorities conferred the title upon both Muslims and Christians without distinction.
 They also frequently gave it to foreigners in the service of the Ottoman Empire, or of the Egyptian Khedivate (later Sultanate, and Kingdom in turn), e.g. Hobart Pasha.
-In an Egyptian context, the Abaza Family is known as "the family of the pashas" for having produced the largest number of nobles holding this title under the Muhammad Ali dynasty and was noted in Egyptian media in 2014 as one of the main "families that rule Egypt" to this day, and as "deeply rooted in Egyptian society and… in the history of the country."
+In an Egyptian context, the Abaza Family is known as "the family of the pashas" for having produced the largest number of nobles holding this title under the Muhammad Ali dynasty and was noted in Egyptian media in 2014 as one of the main "families that rule Egypt" to this day, and as "deeply rooted in Egyptian society and... in the history of the country."

 Honorific

 As an honorific, the title pasha was an aristocratic title and could be hereditary or non-hereditary, stipulated in the firman (patent of nobility) issued by the Sultan carrying the tughra (imperial seal).
 The title did not bestow rank or title to the wife nor was any religious leader elevated to the title.
 In contrast to western nobility titles, where the title normally is added before the given name, Ottoman titles followed the given name.
 In contacts with foreign emissaries and representatives, holders of the title Pasha were often referred to as "Your Excellency".

 The sons of a Pasha were styled Pashazada or Pashazade.

 In modern Egyptian and (to a lesser extent) Levantine Arabic, it is used as an honorific closer to "Sir" than "Lord", especially by older people.
 Among Egyptians born since the Revolution of 1952 and the abolition of aristocratic titles, it is considered a highly formal way of addressing one's male peers.

-The Grand National Assembly of Turkey abolished the title Paşa, along with all other titles and nicknames, through Law No. 2590, known as the Law on the Abolition of Titles and Nicknames, enacted on November 26, 1934 Although Paşa title is no longer an official title, generals of the Turkish Armed Forces are often unofficially referred to as Paşa along with General by the Turkish public and media.
+After the Turkish War of Independence, the Grand National Assembly of Turkey abolished the title Paşa, along with Bey and Efendi.
+Although Paşa is no longer an official title, generals of the Turkish Armed Forces are often unofficially referred to as Paşa along with General by the Turkish public and media.

 In the French Navy, "pasha" (pacha in French) is the nickname of the Commanding Officer, similar to the term "skipper" in the Anglophone navies.